julian-stein/b-tree-backend/README.md

 - Add random elements.
 /api/random (POST)
 consumes: [int] (min, number, max: integers representing the metrics for adding new random elements)
-returns: [JSON] (an array that represents the steps of removing the elements)
+returns: JSON (JSON consisting of two arrays representing the steps of adding the new elements: one array contains the actually inserted values as duplicates are ignored, the second array contains the  states of the tree after each insertion)

 - Change order of the tree.
 /api/changeOrder (POST)